Budgeting for Knowledge Translation

 By Carly Leggett

-In this post I go through some of the concepts, tools, and creative tricks we use to help researchers budget for their knowledge translation (KT) activities.
-I’ll highlight some key considerations and get you on your way to building a KT budget that is reasonable and achievable.
+In this post we go through some of the concepts, tools, and creative tricks we use to help researchers budget for their knowledge translation (KT) activities.
+We’ll highlight some key considerations and get you on your way to building a KT budget that is reasonable and achievable.
 Many of the examples discussed will be specific to end-of-grant KT (or dissemination), but broader concepts can be expanded upon as you start to think about the larger context of implementation and integrated knowledge translation (KT).
 If you need a quick refresher or are wondering if your research falls into that category, check out Leah’s post on integrated KT .

 Consider Your Scale